Phone-GWP-group

 If you have very delicate (or expensive) parts or components, engineered foam inserts or trays provide the highest levels of protection.

-Foam can achieve this through the option to engineer precise levels of cushioning protection into the insert, using advanced software, drop test data, and various differing foam grades.
+Foam can achieve this by engineering precise levels of cushioning protection into the insert using advanced software, drop-test data, and various foam grades.

-As with other forms of foam dunnage, the material can be susceptible to a degree of shedding of fibres, making them unsuitable for some medical or clean-room applications.
+As with other forms of foam dunnage, the material can be susceptible to some fibre shedding, making it unsuitable for some medical or clean-room applications.

-They are also relatively high in cost (certainly compared with other dunnage options), although eliminating damage to expensive parts or componentry often offsets this.
+They are also relatively expensive (certainly compared with other dunnage options), though eliminating damage to expensive parts or componentry often offsets this.

 A black and blue custom foam insert